noseka1/openshift-auto-upi/README.md

 * [PXE Server](roles/pxe_server)
 * [Load Balancer](roles/loadbalancer)

 Note that the infrastructure from the above list provisioned using *openshift-auto-upi* is NOT meant for production use.
 It is meant to be a temporary fill in for your missing production-grade infrastructure.
-It can also be used for learning purposes as it shows a minimum working configuration.
+It can also be used for learning purposes as it showcases a minimum working configuration.
 Using *openshift-auto-upi* to provisioning any of the infrastructure from the above list is optional.

 *openshift-auto-upi* comes with roles to provision OpenShift cluster hosts on the following target platforms: